FinTrak-Solutions/.github/profile/README.md

 The user could follow instructions at the bottom of the page to navigate through different functions of our financial tracker.

 ## Account Management Tab
 The tool provides a dedicated workflow for managing accounts.
-As the demo shows, the user would be able to add/delete accounts of different types through an intuitive interface.
+As the demo shows, the user would be able to add/delete accounts of different types(debit/credit) through an intuitive interface.

 ## Category and Budget Management Tab
 The tool provides a dedicated workflow for managing categories and the corresponding budgets.
-As the demo shows, the user would be able to add/delete categories of different types and setting budgets for different categories.
+As the demo shows, the user would be able to add/delete/update different categories for expense and setting budgets for different categories.

 ## Report Tab
 The report detailed view could be accessed from the homepage.
 It focuses on the budgeting status of the user, and is category centric.